webforge-labs/cms/README.md

 A big thank you to [BrowserStack.com](https://www.browserstack.com) for sponsoring a free Live account, that allows us to test on Iphones and other devices.

+## BC Breaks for 2.3.x

+- after serialization there will be no automatic flush (after each binary serialization) as before - this was slow as hell.
+You have call em->flush yourself

 ## BC Breaks for 2.2.x

 - you need php 7.2 to install